 All you need to do now is to turn the grow bag “inside out” to get all the seams on the inside of the bag.

 As you turn the grow bag “inside out” you gently push the corners out to create an “inner square” at the bottom of your grow bag.

 Push the triangles you created down to cover the bottom of your grow bag.
-Use your fingers to get all the way in to the corners.
+Use your fingers to get all the way into the corners.

-Final words, making grow bags is not difficult.
+Making grow bags is not difficult.
 Try it.
 When the first one is done you will be making grow bags with ease and you will thank me for it.